How to Export CSV and Excel in Razor

 To create a new Visual Studio project, follow these steps:

-3. Select the type of project you want to create, because we will be using Razor page we will select ASP.NET Core Web App and click on Next.
+Select the type of project you want to create, to use Razor Pages, select ASP.NET Core Web App and click on Next.

-4. A new window will appear, write your new project name and location. then click on Next.
+A new window will appear, write your new project name and location.
+Then click on Next.

 The IronXL Library can be downloaded and installed in different ways.